agmunozs/PyCPT/README.md

 This version still requires:
 + Plot the figures in panels
 + Plot three categories in probabilistic forecast maps
-+ Automate the reading of the grads file dimensions
-+ Automate the reading of the weeks (wk[L]) in plots

 Instructions:
 1. Download and compile CPT (https://iri.columbia.edu/cpt).
 Take note of the PATH to CPT.